 Yana Skakun

-The Seven Sisters are on the coastal path and are freely accessible as National Trust land.
-However, the most scenic locations — particularly Birling Gap and the cliff-top east of it — are popular with walkers and day trippers throughout the day in good weather.
-Early mornings (arriving before 8am) and late evenings (the last hour before sunset) are by far the best times for engagement photography: fewer people, the best light quality, and the most atmospheric conditions.
-Both sunrise and sunset at the Seven Sisters are outstanding when weather permits, with the low light painting the cliff faces gold and the sea silver.
+The Seven Sisters sit on the England Coast Path and are freely accessible as National Trust and South Downs National Park land, which means there is no booking or permit required to use the location itself.
+However, the most scenic spots — particularly Birling Gap and the cliff-top immediately east of it — are popular with walkers and day trippers throughout the day in good weather, and a busy car park at midday can mean a very different experience from the same spot at dawn.
+Early mornings, arriving before eight, and late evenings in the last hour before sunset are by far the best times for engagement photography: fewer people in frame, the best light quality, and a stillness to the landscape that simply is not there once the coach parties arrive.

 Yana Skakun